logzio/logzio-api-fetcher/src/apis/general/README.md

 - `{res.num_arr.[2]}` = `3`
 - `{res.obj_arr.[0].field2}` = `345`

-Using the fields values in the `next_url` for example like so:
+Using the fields values in the `next_url` for example like the below:
 ```Yaml
 next_url: https://logz.io/{res.field}/{res.obj_arr[0].field2}
 ```
-Would update the URL at every call to have the value of the given fields from the response, in our example the url for the next call would be:
+Would update the URL at every call to have the value of the given fields from the response.
+In our example the url for the next call would be:
 ```
 https://logz.io/value/345
 ```